WizardOfQA/Selenium_Page_Object_Model-Step2/README.md

 # Selenium_UI_Automation_POM
 ## Description:
 Now with all the functionalities implemented, this Selenium UI Automatin Framework will show how to structure and implements POM.
 Since I don't control nor maintain these websites, some tests might be broken as these webistes are being updated.
 But as of 4/14/2018, every test in this framework works fine!!!
+This is the second part of the entire series of Selenium_UI_Automation.

+### Roadmap for Selenium UI Test Automation Series:
+**1. Selenium_UI_Automation Without POM model**
+2. Selenium_UI_Automation With POM
+3. Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report)
+I might add more series as needed to showcase UI Automation with Selenium.

 ## Page Object Model
 ### Background: